audioxide/data/data/posts/20210301-articles-apex-legends-list.md

 featuredimageAlt: I have no fucking idea what I'm looking at
 title: 'A Grand Soirée: All character themes in Apex Legends ranked'
 author: andre
 summary: 'For anyone reading: feel free to get in touch to tell me how much you disagree.
-I'm sure we can settle it in the firing range'
+I’m sure we can settle it in the firing range'
 blurb: TBD

 ---